JosephMarco/Springboard_capstone_project/project_proposals.md

 * This topic is interesting to me because I currently am employed in the healtchare industry, and recalls not only affect business growth, but also eliminate brand loyalty from consumers.
 By being able to figure out what might be causing recalls, and how often they are cause in a particular sector or area of the business, we may be able to proactively think ahead when we are at risk of a recall.
 * This would potentially touch NLP (Natural Language Processing) since voice of the customer data will be handled in text and not numbers, making it more difficult to achieve this since NLP is outside of the data science foundations course.
 * Worried about accessing this data, as it does not look easy to get to, or download.
+* The value to a potential business group here is the fact that they would be likely to keep an eye on "high-risk potential recall areas" and plan accordingly, adhere to safety standards etc.

 ## Idea 2 (product backorder and sales impact predictions)